My First RV Trip

 Persistence Is The Key To Success

 In a gambling mood fueled by desperation, we attempted a journey across the mountains of Nevada, at 10mph in poor ‘ol Sherman.
-64 miles later after shooting a metal rod through the hood and unleashing a black mushroom cloud.
+24 miles later after shooting a metal rod through the hood and unleashing a black mushroom cloud.
 Likely seen for miles as it puffed into the air.
-Sherman was killed in action.
+Sherman was killed in action, and my first RV trip was beyond life support.

 Stubborn.
 Relentless.
 Desperate, even.
 With no other plays, we spent the next few hours unloading Sherman and stuffing Ernie.
-Windows down, sunroof opened, we said farewell to Sherman as we drove away.
+Windows down, sunroof opened, we said farewell to Sherman as we drove away leaving him on the side of the highway.
+Fading away in the rearview mirror.

 Four hours into our solemn drive towards Tahoe we started passing squad cars posted up in the median.
 One after another.
 After another.
 Until the last one pulled out and began to follow us.
+My first RV trip was about to take another turn for the worst.
 Hiding in my blind spot, watching us like a hawk watches a mouse.
 I wasn’t in the mood for a chaperone so I got off the highway at the next exit.
-I guess that looked suspicious (who makes an exit off a freeway that goes nowhere?) because the cop was just waiting for us back at the ramp.
+I guess that looked suspicious (who makes an exit off a freeway that goes nowhere?) because the cop was just waiting for us at the top of the onramp.

 “You ready to get pulled over?”
 I asked my Alaskan friend.